“Our exhibit philosophy is simple; educate and entertain.”

 Where We Are Now

-Currently, our team of designers, staff members and volunteers has completed the Conceptual Design Phase of the project.
-The experience took us through our general philosophy to how we wanted the museum visit to flow.
+The experience of creating the Conceptual Design Process took our team of engineers, staff members and volunteers through our general philosophy to how we wanted the museum visit to flow.
 The image below will begin to give an idea of the general approach to our exhibits in terms of physical placement in the building as well as the placement of major artifacts.

 The entire experience will be grounded in an initial introductory experience that explains the importance of Great Lakes history and sets up the four major themed areas in the museum: Exploration and Settlement, Expansion and Industry, Safeguard and Support, and Shipwrecks and Safety.